 The schedule for submission of TEE Form is available at the IGNOU website during each session.
-The fee payable is Rs, 150/- per course.
+The fee payable is ₹.150/- per course.
+For the courses that have practical, separate fee of ₹.
+150/- is applicable.
 The mode of payment of examination fee is online only through Credit Card/Debit Card/Net Banking.